 How Trump's Supreme Court Pick Might Hinder Climate Action

-Environmental law likely won't get the same attention as abortion or healthcare at next week's Senate hearings for Supreme Court nominee Amy Coney Barrett.
+Environmental law likely won't get the same attention as abortion or health care at next week's Senate hearings for Supreme Court nominee Amy Coney Barrett.
 But her confirmation, tilting the already-conservative court even further to the right, could have a major impact on the government's ability to address climate change.

 Nearly all of President Trump's climate rollbacks have been challenged, and several are likely headed to the high court.
 And some conservative allies with ties to the fossil fuel industry say they'd like to relitigate a key decision that underpins climate regulations.

-It's difficult to predict how Barrett will rule on specific cases.
+It's difficult to predict how Barrett would rule on specific cases.
 Environmental law was not her focus as a professor, and not something she dealt with a lot during her time on the U.S. Court of Appeals for the Seventh Circuit.

 Her judicial philosophy does offer clues.
 She discussed that when her nomination was announced.

 "A judge must apply the law, as written.
-Judges are not policy makers and they must be resolute in setting aside any policy views they might hold," said Barrett at a White House Rose Garden event last month.
+Judges are not policymakers and they must be resolute in setting aside any policy views they might hold," Barrett said at a White House Rose Garden event last month.

 Barrett's judicial philosophy shows skepticism of government and favors deregulation over regulation, according to Jody Freeman, who directs the Environmental and Energy Law Program at Harvard Law School and also served in the Obama administration.